 As a quick example of what you may be looking at, I don’t think our system’s F&E tank has never been properly cleaned out – despite all the work and changes that have been made to our system over the years since buying the property.
 At a rough guess, this is what the tank can look like after 20+ years of inattention…

-It’s important if this is the case for your system to take the time now to clean out the F&E tank, removing the sludge BEFORE starting to drain down or flush the system.
+It’s important if this is the case for your system to take the time now to clean out the F&E header tank, removing the sludge BEFORE starting to drain down or flush the central heating system.
 Otherwise, all you’ll do is disturb the gunk in your F&E tank by the act of it automatically refilling as its water level reduces; caused of course by the now dirty water being drawn into the system while you’re trying to flush it.
 This will just result in even more sludge entering the system, which will add to whatever’s in there already and limit the benefit of any further work.

 Fortunately, cleaning the F&E tank is extremely simple to do and if you’ve ever cleaned out a fish tank or something similar using a hosepipe syphon as a vacuum cleaner… then the same process will work a treat here.